xixilele1990/swap-meet/README.md

   - Has an attribute `category` that is `"Decor"`
   - Its stringify method returns `"Something to decorate your space."`
 - `Electronics`
   - Has an attribute `category` that is `"Electronics"`
   - Its stringify method returns `"A gadget full of buttons and secrets."`

-- All three classes have an optional keyword argument `condition`
+- All three classes have an attribute called `condition`, which can be optionally provided in the initializer.
+The default value should be `0`.

 #### Hint: Importing Item